-Figures 4 and 5 summarize an SSPD simulation of the Chapman layer environment with a plane conducting layer.
+Figures 4 and 5 summarize an SSPDE simulation of the Chapman layer environment with a plane conducting layer.
+The plane conducting layer is used because the solution is formally exact.
 The upper frame in 4 summarizes the beam intensity with the ray trace overlaid.
 The lower frame shows the spectral intensity with the ray direction overlaid.
-The spectral domain peak does not align with the ray direction evidently because of the distortion of the spectrum as the beam peak narrows in response to the interaction with layer.
+Whereas the spatial domain peak aligns almost perfectly with the ray trace, the spectral domain peak deviates from the direction of the ray path.
+This is attribute to the asymmetry of beam as it forms a caustic beyond the point of inflection.
+Because the surface reflection is symmetric about the normal direction the ray path direction co-incides with the peak.
 Figure 5 shows the integrated intensity and the beam peak intensity, which increases and decreases in response to induced beamwidth changes.
-The vertical sampling is
+The vertical sampling is 12 per wavelength, 6 samples per wavelength along the propagation direction, and 8 Pade coefficients.
+The over sampling and the number of Pade coefficients was determined by trial and error.